unsol/design/README.md

 WebAssembly or wasm is a new, portable, size- and load-time-efficient format.
 WebAssembly is currently being designed as an open standard by a W3C Community Group.

-Ethereum WASM builds on the foundation being laid by the Webassembly by adding three components.
+Ethereum WASM builds on the foundation laid by the Webassembly by adding the following.

 * Specifies an Ethereum system module to facilitate interaction with the Ethereum Environment
 * Add Metering